Quad-SMU

 ad5522-1

 At Teradyne in 2007-2008 I was hardware lead on a DPS or Device Power supply product.
-This beast was a 256 channel(!!!), water-cooled, power supply with independent DACs and ADCs for each channel.
-It used 256 of another Analog Devices IC, the AD5560, a single channel Device Power Supply.
+This beast was a 256 channel(!!!), liquid-cooled, power supply, with independent DACs and ADCs for each channel.
+It used 256 of another Analog Devices IC, the AD5560, a single channel Device Power Supply (DPS).
 This part is similar in architecture to the AD5522.
 I became very familiar with the AD5560.
 These 2 parts share a similar architecture: several 16b DACs, current and voltage ranging, power stages and similar current ranging.

 The AD5522 IC is available with two package options: Pad-up and Pad-down.
 It is also available on two evaluation board, one for each package.
 At this time (10/2024) Mouser has 133 pad-up boards and 7pad-down in stock.
 Digikey has no Eval boards in stock.
 Digikey has about 100 of each of the ICs.
 Mouser has 900 pad-up ICs and a few pad-down.